JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 }
 ```

-Given the above, `a` was resolved to the Kotlin property within the `Derived` Kotlin class, whereas `b` was resolved to
+Given the above, `a` resolves to the Kotlin property within the `Derived` Kotlin class, whereas `b` resolves to
 the Java field in the `Base` Java class.

 In Kotlin 2.0.0, the resolution behavior in the example is consistent, ensuring that the Kotlin property supersedes the